Workplace harassment: Victims

 The victims of workplace harassment can be separated into three categories, based on gender, sexuality, and race.
 While one group experiences workplace harassment more frequently than others, workplace harassment still affects wide range of population.

+In 2017, the Workplace Bullying Institute found that 61% of bullies were bosses, a figure which rose to 65% in 2021.

 Gender

 Both men and women are victims of workplace harassment.
 Workplace harassment for women dates back to women's first foray into the workforce, as early as colonial times.
 The most common form of workplace harassment that women face is sexual harassment.
 According to Fitzgerald, one of every two women experiences workplace harassment in their working or academic lives.
 The most common form of sexual harassment is the unwanted and unavoidable sexual attention from co-workers.
 A study of government employees shows the inescapable, uncomfortable sexual attention takes varying forms.
 33% of respondents had been called by sexual remarks, 26% of respondents faced physical touching, and 15% respondents were pressured to go on a date.
 The more explicit forms of sexual harassment are shown by court cases, such as Meritor v.
 Vinson (1986), Robinson v.
 Jacksonville Shipyards (1991), and others.
 In Meritor v.
 Vinson, "Michele Vinson, an employee of Meritor Savings Bank, was forced to have sex with her boss between 40 and 50 times."
 The boss harassed her by fondling her in public, following her to the bathroom, and frequently raping her.
 In Robinson v.
 Jacksonville Shipyards, Robinson requested to put down the pornographic materials in Jacksonville Shipyard workplace.
 The pornographic material included "a pinup showing a meat spatula pressed against a woman's pubic area and another featuring a nude woman holding a whip."

 While workplace harassment against women has been a frequent subject of study for more than 20 years, workplace harassment against men rarely receives attention and is not subjected to many studies.
-However, the Bureau of Justice Statistics shows that "among people victimized while working or on duty, male victims outnumbered females by about 2 to 1."
-Men experience less workplace sexual harassment than women, as only 16.7% of men reported rape/sexual assault, but men face more workplace violence.
-72% of men were robbed in their workplace, 74.4% of men experienced aggravated assault, and 66.1% of men experienced simple assault.
+However, the Bureau of Justice Statistics reported in 1998 that "among people victimized while working or on duty, male victims outnumbered females by about 2 to 1."
+Men experience less workplace sexual harassment than women, as only 16.7% of victims of rape/sexual assault were reportedly men, but men face more workplace violence.
+According to this report, 72% of people who were robbed in their workplace were men, men made up 74.4% of the people who experienced aggravated assault, and 66.1% of those who experienced simple assault were men.